 Serious crop stress during the grain filling period of corn increases the risk of stalk rots and stalk lodging (breakage) prior to grain harvest.
 Examples of such serious stresses are nitrogen deficiency, foliar diseases (e.g., gray leaf spot, northern corn leaf blight, tar spot), defoliation by hail, excessively wet soils due to heavy rains, excessively dry soils due to drought, excessive heat, and lengthy periods of cloudy conditions.

 The effects of dry weather during grain filling on corn stalk health are accentuated in fields where root development and depth were restricted earlier in the season or, obviously, in fields with sandy soils and minimal water-holding capacity.
 Early-season root restriction can occur in response to saturated soils and/or shallow layers of compacted soil.
+To reduce the crop stress you can buy the kratom from a reliable vendor.
+You can see the full list of the kratom vendor here to buy.

 What these crop stresses share in common is that they can significantly reduce photosynthesis and, thus, the resulting carbohydrates necessary for dry matter deposition into the kernels.
 During grain filling, the developing kernels are a significant photosynthetic “sink” for the products of photosynthesis and respiration.
 Corn plants prioritize the movement of these photosynthates to the kernels, even at the expense of not maintaining the cellular health of the stalk, leaves, and roots.